Try Something Green And Nutrtrious Called Rapini

 Rapini is hugely popular in Italy and China, where it is a member of the turnip family with delicious edible parts.

-The rapini stalk, leaves, and flowers are bitter so essential ingredients such as garlic, salt, onions and red pepper flakes help shape the flavour.
+The rapini stalk, leaves, and flowers are bitter, so essential ingredients such as garlic, salt, onions, and red pepper flakes help shape the flavor.

 Can you eat Italian rapini raw?